Csmittee/ploikong-platform/LESSON_LEARN.md

 What happened: SQL with inline comments and long single-statement inserts was given for D1 Console.
 D1 Console does not handle comments well and times out on very long single statements.
 Rule: Any SQL meant to run in D1 Console must have all comments stripped.
 Split large INSERT statements into blocks of 7 rows maximum.
 Always end with a verification SELECT COUNT(*) as a separate block.
 ---
+L075 — Public GET routes activate before auth is wired What happened: listings GET routes (feed, single item, search) are public — they can be uncommented and activated in index.js before member JWT auth is fully wired into the protected routes section.
+Rule: Activate public GET routes immediately when the handler is built.
+Leave POST/PUT/DELETE commented until memberId extraction from JWT is confirmed working.
+Pattern: Public = uncomment now.
+Transactional = wait for auth wire-up session.

+---

+L076 — generateUniqueSlug lives in the handler, not in index.js What happened: slugify.js is imported inside listings.js directly. index.js does not need to import it.
+Rule: Utility imports belong in the handler file that uses them, not in the router. index.js only imports handlers and middleware — never utilities directly.

+---

+L077 — index.js route stubs: leave commented line above active line What happened: original stub lines (// return handleGetListings) were left above the active lines as a record of what changed.
+Rule: Leave the commented stub in place — it shows the before/after without needing git blame.
+Delete only when file is fully stable and tested.

+---

+L078 — Search in Phase 1 is LIKE query only — not full text search What happened: D1/SQLite has no full-text index built for Phase 1.
+Search uses LIKE %keyword% across title, story, tags, origin, provenance.
+Rule: This is correct under ~1000 listings.
+At ~5000 listings, replace with Cloudflare Vectorize or a keyword index table.
+Do not over-engineer now.
+Flag in code with a TODO comment so the upgrade point is obvious.